 Students interested in joining the minor program are encouraged to consult with the Director of Undergraduate Studies in Spring Quarter of their second year or as soon as possible thereafter.
 Students who have decided to join the program should file an Application to the Minor form with the Director of Undergraduate Studies by the beginning of Spring Quarter in their third year.
 The signed form must be submitted to the student’s College adviser.

 The TAPS minor requires a total of six courses plus an original artistic work (e.g., staged reading, site-specific installation, solo performance piece, choreography).
-Required courses include: TAPS 22900 Introduction to Theater & Performance Studies, two (2) TAPS courses and two (2) arts elective courses.
+Required courses include: four (4) TAPS courses and one (1) arts elective course.
 Course selection is subject to the approval of the Director of Undergraduate Studies.
 It is generally expected that courses in the minor will be at the 20000-level; 10000-level courses will be approved sparingly.
 Many of these courses will be found in the course offerings listed below, as well as the course offerings in Cinema and Media Studies, Creative Writing, Media Arts and Design, Visual Arts, and Music.

 In addition, all those minoring in TAPS must register for TAPS 29800 Theater and Performance Studies BA Colloquium.
 The focus of this course will be the development of the student's artistic project, as described above, to be presented in Spring Quarter of the fourth year.
 Each student must also submit a brief critical reflection on the project by eighth week of the graduating quarter.

 Courses counted toward the minor may not also be counted toward the student's major(s), toward other minors, or toward general education requirements.
-Courses in the minor must be taken for a quality grade, and more than half of the courses for the minor must bear University of Chicago course numbers.
+Courses in the minor must be taken for a quality grade, with the exception of Dance Technique Classes or Dance Workshops, which are taken pass/fail.

 Summary of Requirements for the Minor